rsapkf/rsapkf-site/src/writing/articles/enabling-italics-vim-tmux/enabling-italics-vim-tmux.md

 If you're like me, you fiddle around with your development setup and dotfiles frequently tweaking and breaking things and learning along the way.

 I only recently found out that you could have comments on Vim appear in _Italics_.
 All you need to do is add `highlight Comment cterm=italic` to your `.vimrc`.
-Except, it's usually not that straighforward!
+Except, it's usually not that straightforward!
 I spent 3.5 hours researching how to properly enable Italics in Vim and then, in Vim inside [tmux](https://github.com/tmux/tmux) and found out some genuine and a few stupid reasons things might not work as expected on your system.

 Here, I will provide you official instructions to solving this problem and things you should care about if they don't work.